The Lake Wingra Watershed management plan

-What you can do about Chlorides to…
+What you can do about chlorides

-Directly impact Lake Wingra
+Reduce your impact on Lake Wingra

 Level up your Salt Wise skills

 Additionally, chlorides adversely impact vegetation, soil, groundwater, and surface water.
 Even more alarming, out of all the Yahara chain lakes, Lake Wingra has the highest chloride concentration.
 At one point, Lake Wingra had low concentrations in the 1960s.
 Then salt increased in popularity as a street de-icer.
 As a result, we see increased average concentrations as shown on the graph to the right.
 For example, in 1962 the average concentration was 12 mg/L, in 2020 it is 111 mg/L.

 For chlorides to reach Lake Wingra they infiltrate groundwater and soil and also enter the stormwater sewer system.